sohailcs140/spotify_music_web_app/README.md

 project : spotify-music-web-app

-- setup the enviroment in react and tailwind, meterial icons
+- make the side responsive for all screens.
+- add oAuth with Spotify
-- create for the project
+- create a custome audio player.
-- implement side menu, header, and Recommended songs Section,
+- load data from spotify to dashboard like (Recommended song, top playlist, top albums)